Your PR SEO Super Powers

 1) Stop thinking press releases are helpful to your rankings: Press releases aren’t directly relevant to SEO.
 They used to be—but no longer.
 Google now ignores them.
 A press release only helps your ranking if it’s picked up by a reporter who writes a story linking back to the client’s site.
 Or if you repurpose the content as a blog post and that spurs engagement.

 2) Not everything you work on is relevant to SEO: Search is only helpful if someone is looking for your content.
 So, try changing the way you think about PR by answering this question: “What phrase would someone who’s looking for this story use to search?”
-You may realize that what you’re currently working on isn’t search-worthy—and that’s okay.
+You may realise that what you’re currently working on isn’t search-worthy—and that’s okay.

 For example, if you need to issue a press release on an award your client won, do it.
 There are still benefits to letting audiences hear about this news.
 Just drop the expectation that the public will find it via SEO.
 No one is searching for that announcement.
 People google for answers to questions and solutions to problems.
 For search, you need to think in those terms.